Kirkby Lonsdale: Early history

 Kirkby Lonsdale developed at a crossing over the River Lune, where drovers' and pack-horse routes converged.
 It is one of few Cumbrian towns mentioned in the 1086 Domesday Book, where it is called Cherchibi (village with a church).
 An earlier church was rebuilt by the Normans, who erected an artificial mound or motte on nearby glebe land.
 A wooden tower or keep is thought to have surmounted the stronghold as a base for controlling the surrounding area.

 In later years, the mound was used for cockfighting, hence the current name of Cockpit Hill.
-In 1093, Ivo de Taillebois (Baron of Kendal) granted the church at Kirkby Lonsdale to St Mary's Abbey in York, which held it until the Dissolution.
+In 1093, Ivo de Taillebois (Baron of Kendal) granted the church at Kirkby Lonsdale to St Mary's Abbey in York, which held it until the Dissolution of the Monasteries.
 Thereafter the abbey and its possessions, including St Mary's Church, passed to Trinity College, Cambridge, which retains the patronage to this day.

 In 1227, the town gained a market charter and the right to hold an annual fair every September.
 Each week stallholders gathered in Market Street to sell their wares, as did horse traders in the Horsemarket and pig sellers in Swinemarket.
 Thursday was as now the scene of great activity.
 Kirkby has an annual festival called the Victorian Fair.